Miss Peregrine's Home for Peculiar Children (film): Release

 Miss Peregrine's Home for Peculiar Children was originally set for a release date of July 31, 2015.
 The release date moved to March 4, 2016, then again to December 25, 2016, before finally moving to September 30, 2016.

+Home media

+20th Century Fox Home Entertainment released Miss Peregrine's Home for Peculiar Children on DVD, Blu-ray, Blu-ray 3D and Ultra HD Blu-ray on December 13, 2016.

 Reception

 Box office

 Miss Peregrine's Home for Peculiar Children grossed $87.2 million in the United States and Canada and $207.9 million in other territories for a worldwide total of $295.1 million, against a production budget of $110 million.

 In the United States and Canada, the film opened alongside Deepwater Horizon and Masterminds as well as the wide expansion of Queen of Katwe, and was projected to gross around $25 million from 3,522 theaters in its opening weekend.
 In total, the film earned $28.9 million during its opening weekend, finishing first at the box office.
 The opening was on par with Dark Shadows' $29.7 million in 2012, Burton's last big budgeted film.
 Variety called it "a mediocre start" given the film's $110 million budget.

 It had number one openings in Russia ($6.3 million), France ($5.3 million), Mexico ($3.8 million), Australia ($3.1 million), Brazil ($2.7 million) and the Philippines ($1.7 million) and the biggest opening for Burton in Malaysia and Indonesia.
 In South Korea, it debuted at number two with $5.2 million.
 The film was released in China and Italy in December 2016 and Japan in February 2017.